dkmullen/frontend-nanodegree-mobile-portfolio/README.md

 ## Major Changes to the Pizzeria Page
 The main tasks of the project were to get the pizzas to resize in **less than 5ms** when the slider is clicked, and to get the sliding pizzas to scroll at **60 frames-per-second**.
 The `src/views/js/main.js` file was modified to achieve this.

+**Pizza Loading**
+- Moved randomPizzas.length out of the for-loop and into a variable `pizzasMax`to avoid repeated recalculation.
+This imporved initial load time.
+- Moved `pizzasDiv` out of the for-loop to avoid repeated recalculation.

 **Pizza Resize:**
 - Eliminated an unneeded function (`determineDX`) and simplified the loop in the function `changePizzaSizes` to remove unneeded steps.
 - Changed `querySelectorAll` to the more efficient `getElementsByClassName` in `changePizzaSizes`.